Nebraska Office of Highway

 All states who have weakened or repealed helmet laws have experienced an increase in fatality rates.

-According to the May 2013 survey of 900 Nebraskans conducted by Research Associates: “81% indicated the Nebraska law requiring motorcycle helmets should be continued; 18% indicated it should be repealed; 2% had no opinion.”
-(Note: figures may not always total exactly 100% due to rounding.)
+According to the May 2016 survey of 900 Nebraskans conducted by Research Associates: “73% indicated the Nebraska law requiring motorcycle helmets should be continued; 23% indicated it should be repealed; 4% had no opinion.”

-Only 2% of licensed Nebraska motorcyclists are under the age of 21.
+Only 1% of licensed Nebraska motorcyclists are under the age of 21 (2015 State Data).

 New: Motorcycle Helmets Associated with Lower Risk of Cervical Spine Injury: Debunking the Myth - 2010 by the American College of Surgeons